camunda/camunda-docs/docs/components/concepts/clusters.md

 Additionally, the following applies to **development clusters**:

-- **Cluster is not High-Available & Less Hardware**: Reduced hardware resources and availability compared to production cluster (for example, one Zeebe node only).
+- **Cluster is not high-available & less hardware**: Reduced hardware resources and availability compared to production cluster (for example, one Zeebe node only).
 No 99.5% SLA, but still sufficient for most development use cases.
 - **Shorter history of processes and decisions**: Data retention in Operate, Optimize, and Tasklist is reduced to one day.
 For example, pending or historical process instances are deleted after one day.
-- **Cluster auto-pause**: We will pause your cluster if it's not used for two hours.
+- **Cluster auto-pause**: Your cluster is paused if it goes unused for two hours.
 You can wake up your cluster by clicking a button in Console.
 This means not all functionality will work all the time.
 For example, BPMN timers and BPMN message catch events will not work while clusters are paused.